cartheur/wireless-power-laboratory/README.md

 ![hp5480-view](/media/view.jpg "The instrument in operation")

 More details forthcoming.
 Soon.
 Enough.
+Certainly.

 ## The controller